 In the current environment, individuals who appear foreign-born are increasingly being asked for proof of status.
-Even U.S. citizens and permanent residents are at risk of detention if they don’t have identification.
 In fact, permanent residents are required by law to carry valid, unexpired proof of permanent resident status.
 Permanent residents with an expired (or expiring within six months) card, should generally submit a green card renewal application to U.S. Citizenship and Immigration Services (USCIS) as soon as possible.
+If you’re willing to spend a few minutes preparing, you’ll find the process simple to take care of right away.

 If you’ve been a permanent resident for at least five years (or a permanent resident while married to a U.S. citizen for the last three years), you may be able to skip the green card renewal application and proceed to U.S. citizenship.
-Over your life time, you’ll save money by avoiding the green card renewal fee and have the security that comes with citizenship.
+Over your life time, you’ll save money by avoiding the green card renewal fee.
+You’ll also have the security that comes with citizenship.
 See if you meet the requirements to naturalize as a U.S. citizen.

 How to Renew a Green Card